i05nagai/memorandum/language/english_speaking.md

     * call for
         * the complexity calls for new technologies that enable to effecitvely analyze large sets of data and determine the statistacal modesl that could predict the perforamnce of online marketing campaign
         * to need or deserve a particular action, remark, or quality
-            * the calls for a celebration
+            * this calls for a celebration
             * it's the sort of work that calls for a high level concentration
             * he told you that you were an idiot? well, I don't think that was called for
         * to demand that something happens